The following resources can provide support during the birth of your baby:

 - bathing a stillborn baby

-- prints, molds, other keepsakes
+- hand and foot prints, molds, other keepsakes

 - deciding between your farewell options during labor or immediately postpartum can feel jarring and traumatic.
 Having a supportive team who has relationships within the community and who speak with validating language is important.